What Parents and Providers Need to Know About HIV Risk and Teens

 Alcohol and Drug Use

 Young people may also use alcohol and drugs.
 Many teens are curious about drugs and feel pressure from peers to try them.
-Teens are more likely to engage in high-risk behaviors, such as unprotected sex, when they are under the influence of drugs or alcohol.
-Young people who run away or are otherwise homeless are at high risk for HIV if they trade sex for drugs or money.
+Teens are more likely to engage in behaviors that render them vulnerable to acquiring HIV, such as unprotected sex, when they are under the influence of drugs or alcohol.
+Young people who run away or are otherwise homeless have a greater chance of acquiring HIV if they trade sex for drugs or money.

-Drug use can also increase the risk of HIV acquisition if needles are shared.
+Drug use can also increase the chance of HIV acquisition if needles are shared.
 This includes using needles for injecting drugs, injecting steroids, piercing the ears and body, and tattooing.
-For information on how to stay safe while injecting drugs, see our fact sheet on Cleaning Equipment for Injecting Drugs.
+For information on how to stay safe while using needles, see our fact sheet on Cleaning Equipment for Injecting Drugs.

 Talking to Your Teen about HIV